-- Distributing sexual information, images, or recordings about another person without that person's consent; - Recruiting, harboring, transporting, providing, or obtaining another person for the purpose of sexual exploitation; - Inducing incapacitation in another person with the intent to engage in sexual conduct, regardless of whether prohibited sexual conduct actually occurs. - c.
-Stalking: Knowingly engaging in a course of conduct directed at a specific person that one knows or should know would cause a reasonable person to fear for their safety (or the safety of a third party) or suffer substantial emotional distress.
+- Recruiting, harboring, transporting, providing, or obtaining another person for the purpose of sexual exploitation; - Inducing incapacitation in another person with the intent to engage in sexual conduct, regardless of whether prohibited sexual conduct actually occurs. - c.
+Stalking: Knowingly engaging in a course of conduct directed at a specific person that one knows or should know would cause a reasonable person to fear for their safety (or the safety of a third party) or suffer emotional distress.
+"Emotional distress" means significant mental suffering, anxiety or alarm.